BinarCode/binarcode-boilerplate/README.md

 - Code reviews are mandatory.
 Each PR must be reviewed by at least one other developer before it can be merged.
 - Please ensure to write a clear and concise PR description explaining the changes and the reason for them.

-### Commits

-- Commit messages should be clear and descriptive, outlining what was changed and why.
-- We follow the "one commit per logical change" rule.
-If a commit includes several changes that aren't related, it would be hard to understand what the commit is about.

 ### Naming Conventions

-- Branch names should be concise, descriptive and reflect the task at hand, e.g., `feature/login-system`, `bugfix/password-reset`.
+- Branch names should be concise, descriptive and reflect the task at hand, e.g., `feat/login-system`, `fix/password-reset`.

----
+- If (and usually this is the case) the branch is related to a Jira ticket, in that case the branch name should reflect the ticket ID, e.g. `BC-177`

 ## Continuous Delivery